 Economic productivity measures, including output per hour, output per job and output per worker for the whole economy and a range of industries; productivity in the public sector; and international comparisons of productivity across the G7 nations.

-Productivity grew in both services and manufacturing industries; services productivity grew by 0.8% on the previous quarter, while manufacturing productivity grew by 1.7% on the previous quarter.
+Labour productivity fell in services but rose in the manufacturing industries; services productivity fell by 0.6% on the previous quarter, while manufacturing productivity grew by 0.2% on the previous quarter.

 The article provides statistics for several measures of labour productivity (GVA per hour worked, GVA per filled job).
 Statistics are provided for the NUTS1, NUTS2 and NUTS3 subregions of the UK, and for selected UK City Regions.